 Reverend Father Lauer, then pastor of St. Mary’s Church in East Chicago, offered two classrooms for the Sisters’ use as temporary quarters until a permanent structure could be built.
 Accordingly, on September 16, 1921, Catholic Central High School opened its doors for the first time to an enrollment of 40 students.

 In May 1922, ground was broken for a new school to be built on land purchased on White Oak Avenue between Hoffman Street and Chicago Avenue.
-Because of delays in the completion of the school and because of a soaring enrollment at St. Mary’s parochial grade school, five temporary structures were hurriedly erected on the southwest corner of the school grounds.
-Though tarpaper-covered and quite primitive, these served as classrooms for the 1922-23 school year.
+Because of delays in the completion of the school and because of a soaring enrollment at St. Mary’s parochial grade school, a five-room temporary structure was hurriedly erected on the southwest corner of the school grounds.
+Though tarpaper-covered and quite primitive, these classrooms, known as The Barracks, were used for the 1922-23 school year.